|

 International Amateur Professional Photoelectric Photometry

-44 years, RTMC closed in 2019.
+it closed permanently in 2019.
 As a result, SAS now holds

-their symposiums in Ontario, California. |
+their annual symposiums in Ontario, California. |

 | Home Page |